 The Doctor (to Martha): Wait'll you read Book 7, I cried...

-In the episode "Army of Ghosts," EastEnders exists as a fictional television series.
+In the episode "Army of Ghosts", EastEnders exists as a fictional television series.
 The character of Peggy Mitchell bars a ghost she presumes to be Den Watts from The Queen Vic.
-In the real EastEnders Watts was killed by his wife Chrissie, who is played by Tracy-Ann Oberman.
-Oberman played Yvonne Hartman in "Army of Ghosts."
+In the real EastEnders, Watts was killed by his wife Chrissie, who is played by Tracy-Ann Oberman, who appears in "Army of Ghosts" as Yvonne Hartman.

-Also, in the Series 7 finale, "The Name of the Doctor", the Eleventh Doctor meets another incarnation of himself, played by John Hurt.
-However, the Doctor has mentioned John Hurt before, so he obviously exists.
+In the Series 7 finale, "The Name of the Doctor", the Eleventh Doctor meets another incarnation of himself, played by John Hurt.
+However, the Doctor and Toshiko Sato have mentioned John Hurt before, so he obviously exists.
 Maybe he just looks different?

-Perhaps the strangest thing is that the Doctor frequently visits a bizarre alternate London in which the old-fashioned police telephone box is merely an obscure piece of obsolete street furniture, all but forgotten, and not in any way an instantly recognisable cultural icon.
+Perhaps the strangest thing is that the Doctor frequently visits a bizarre alternate London in which the old-fashioned police telephone box is merely an obscure piece of obsolete street furniture, all but forgotten, and not in any way an instantly-recognizable cultural icon.

-Robin Williams does exist, as himself, in the Mork and Mindy universe.
+Robin Williams existed, as himself, in the Mork & Mindy universe.
 And Mork is horrified when people think they look alike.
-This is actually almost believable, until Mindy mentions he's a star of "TV, film, and nightclubs."
+This is almost believable until Mindy mentions he's a star of "TV, film, and nightclubs".
 Maybe Robin Williams was part of the cast of whatever TV show replaced Mork And Mindy in said universe.

 In the pilot episode of The Young Ones, Rick is shown rocking out to the show's theme song, which is being played on the radio.
 In real life, the song was sung by the series' four principle actors (including the one who portrayed Rick), so who exactly was singing on the radio?